nishantpal1911/real-world-grading-app/README.md

 # Real-world class grading App

-A real-world class grading application built with Prisma.
+A real-world class grading application built with TypeORM.

 The grading application is used to manage enrollment in online classes, tests (as in exams) for classes, and test results.

-The goal if this application is to showcase a real-world scenario of an application using Prisma. the following aspects of Prisma
-- Data modeling
-- CRUD
-- Aggregations
-- API layer
-- Validation
-- Testing
-- Authentication
-- Authorization
-- Integration with other APIs
-- Deployment

 ## Data model